-- Students are encouraged to come to office hours, especially if they have questions or need help with the course materials. - The instructor is also glad to discuss all relevant topics that, due to time constrains, are not covered in class in much detail. - Any questions about the course requirements or any aspect of the coursework should be resolved by consulting the instructor directly and in person, preferably during office hours.
+- Students are encouraged to schedule office hours, especially if they have questions or need help with the course materials. - The instructor is glad to assist students with their pursuit of knowledge and facilitate their success with the course. - The instructor is also willing to discuss relevant academic topics that, due to time constrains, are not covered in class in much detail. - Any questions about the course requirements or any aspect of the coursework should be resolved by consulting the instructor directly, preferably during office hours.
 Pleading ignorance or lack of common sense are not valid excuses for failures to fulfill requirements or abide by course policies.